The Department of Indonesian Studies is part of the School of Languages and Cultures (SLC).

 The department caters for undergraduates with a range of language backgrounds, including beginners, school leavers, and background speakers of Indonesian.
 An Indonesian major will provide you with the linguistic and other academic skills required to use Indonesian in a variety of social settings, and carry out research in cultural, historical and social studies using the Indonesian language medium.
-Study of Indonesian geography, politics, history, anthropology and culture is integrated into all levels of study.
+Study of Indonesian geography, history, politics, anthropology and literature is integrated into all levels of study.
 Beginners and intermediate students learn about the impact of Indonesia’s complex archipelagic geography and its location at the world’s most important maritime crossroads on its peoples and cultures in a context where colonisation and modernity are merely the most recent of many waves of foreign influence.
 Advanced learners and background speakers have the opportunity to engage in the study of key aspects of modern Indonesian society through thematic seminars taught in the Indonesian language medium.

 Pathways through the major